 How to Make Macramé Friendship Bracelets

-This fantastic friendship bracelet project was created by our Jewellery Ambassador, Sarah Millsop, and we thought there was no better time to share than it now, considering International Friendship Day is less than a month away!
-And what better way to cement a fabulous friendship, than by creating something handmade and beautiful for your bestie?
+This fantastic friendship bracelet project was created by our Jewellery Ambassador, Sarah Millsop, and we thought it was the perfect way to get creative and show your BFF just how much they mean to you.
+What better way to cement a fabulous friendship, than by creating something handmade and beautiful for your bestie?

 To make these really cute and pretty friendship bracelets, we will be using a series of ‘square knots’.
 There are so many different knots to use in macramé, but this is a great place to start and get used to the techniques.
 If you do not have a macramé board, you can use a clipboard of even an over turned box lid to help secure your work whilst knotting.

 You will need to secure your middle thread first.
 Cut a piece of cord 30cm long and secure the thread running vertically along your chosen surface (macramé board, clipboard, etc.).

 For example, if you are using a box lid or tray, tape both ends of the thread to the top and bottom so you have a tight and secure vertical thread running away from you.
 If you are adding beads to your bracelet, thread them into this middle strand.